 Event Summary

-As the Government works towards a target of 30,000 young people starting a foundation apprenticeship before the end of this Parliament, hear from employers and FE leaders who are pioneering programmes in construction, manufacturing, health and social care, engineering, and digital.
+The Government recently announced a ÂŁ725 million reform package to create 50,000 apprenticeships and foundation apprenticeships over the next three years.
+We will hear from employers and FE leaders who are pioneering programmes in construction, manufacturing, health and social care, engineering, and digital.

 With the Department for Education set to review and update all 700+ apprenticeship standards by August 2026, gain early insight into new Apprenticeship Assessment Plans (AAPs).
 We will explore how all stakeholders can work together for a smooth rollout of AAPs and transition away from End Point Assessments (EPA).